Daniel-Heo/realtrans/README.md

 - Could not locate cudnn_ops64_9.dll.
 Please make sure it is in your library path!

 The above error is because the dll file of cudnn cannot be found.
-If you installed the cuda toolkit, cudnn should be in that location.
-You should read the installation manual on the Internet and place the dll files in the corresponding location.
+You need to read the installation manual on the Internet and place the dll files in the appropriate location.

 - If only "ython" is displayed on the screen